jbequ5/Enigma-Machine-Miner/README.md

 **Arbos-centric primary solver with intelligent planning, dynamic vLLM swarm, real-time ToolHunter, and miner-insertable executable verification**

-The most intelligent and resource-efficient arbos miner on Subnet 63.
-Designed from first principles to solve extremely hard, well-defined computational challenges across quantum and any industry — within miner defined strict compute limits.
+The most intelligent and resource-efficient miner on Subnet 63, Enigma.
+Designed from first principles to solve extremely hard, well-defined computational challenges across quantum and any industry — within the strict compute limits.

 ### Core Architecture – The Intelligent Loop